 What to collect after roof replacement

 After a replacement, keep a clean project folder.
 The folder should help a future buyer, inspector, or roofer understand what was installed and who performed the work.
+When we close out a replacement, our crew typically photographs the decking, underlayment, flashing, and finished surfaces specifically so that folder shows what is under the shingles — not just the curb view.
+Years later, those photos answer questions a buyer's inspector cannot answer from the roof surface alone.

 - final written scope,